microbiome/OMA/01-introduction.md

 [`microbiome`](https://bioconductor.org/packages/devel/bioc/html/microbiome.html)

 ## Background

-The `phyloseq` package and class was around before the [`SummarizedExperiment`](https://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html)
+The widely used `phyloseq` package and class were around before the [`SummarizedExperiment`](https://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html)
 and the derived
 [`TreeSummarizedExperiment`](https://www.bioconductor.org/packages/release/bioc/html/TreeSummarizedExperiment.html)
 class.
+Many methods for taxonomic profiling data are readily for the  `phyloseq` class structure.

-To make the transition easy here is short description how `phyloseq` and `*Experiment` classes relate to each other.
+In order to facilitate the transition, we provide here a short description how `phyloseq` and `*Experiment` classes relate to each other.

 `assays`     : This slot is similar to `otu_table` in `phyloseq`.
 In a `SummarizedExperiment`